-It should also be noted that access to an ES account is a completely separate issue to access to any payments switch.
+It should also be noted that access to an ESAS account is a completely separate issue to access to any payments switch.
 Access to a switch is a matter for the proprietors of each switch to determine.
 It is expected that all ESAS account holders will also join the payment switches governed by Payments New Zealand – www.paymentsnz.co.nz

 Competition policy is primarily the responsibility of the Commerce Commission.

 The goal of the Bank’s settlement account policies is to promote the development of a payments system which is efficient, open and flexible; which has a high level of integrity; and which is robust in the face of financial crises.